-RF Analysis: High-speed application of the proposed devices need RF analysis.
-As mentioned to measure the RF performances various parameters taking into consider are C{gs} , C{gd} , R{gs} , R{gd} , τ_m , f_T , and f{max} .
-For the extraction of the parameters, the devices are kept at $V{gs} = V{ds} = 0.55V$ and the applied frequency is swept between 0-100 GHz.
+High-speed application of the proposed devices needs RF analysis.
+Parameters such as C{gs} , C{gd} , R{gs} , R{gd} , τ_m , f_T , and f{max} were taken into consideration for the RF performance measurement.
+For the parameters extraction, the devices are kept at $V{gs} = V{ds} = 0.55V$ and the applied frequency is swept between 0-100 GHz.
 The obtained Y-parameters from the TCAD simulations are used to determine the aforementioned parameters.
-In order to determine the intrinsic parameters, a non-quasi static (NQS) approach is followed [12].
-Using the de-embedding technique [7, 12], the extrinsic components are eliminated from the Y matrix obtained from simulations.
-Thus, we get the intrinsic Y matrix (Y^{int}) over which, computation has been done to get the RF parameters.
-The equations used to determine the RF parameters are followed from [12].
+In order to determine the intrinsic parameters, a non-quasi static (NQS) approach was used [12].
+Using the de-embedding technique [7, 12], the extrinsic components was eliminated from the Y matrix obtained from simulations.
+Thus, the intrinsic Y matrix (Y^{int}) was obtained from the computation done in order to get the RF parameters.
+The equations used to determine the RF parameters were referred from [12].

 Figure 8 plots the deviation of the intrinsic capacitances against frequency.
-As the capacitance by nature, are inversely proportional to the distance between the two electrodes, the presence or absence of the underlap region performs a vital role to determine the intrinsic capacitances of the device.
-Hence, C{gd} is maximum in Source-U device where the Drain-U device is absent whereas both Drain-U and Symmetric-U devices show lower intrinsic C{gd} .
+As the capacitance by nature is inversely proportional to the distance between the two electrodes, the presence or absence of the underlap region performs a vital role to determine the intrinsic capacitances of the device.
+Hence, C{gd} is maximum in Source-U device where the Drain-U device is absent; whereas both Drain-U and Symmetric-U devices show lower intrinsic C{gd} .
 On the contrary, the gate-to-source capacitance C{gs} exhibits a reverse trend where Drain-U has the maximum C{gs} .